 Children with leukemia can have different oral manifestations.

 Children with diabetes can be more prone to soft tissue abnormalities.
+Read more about managing the dental health of children with diabetes.

 The medications that an asthmatic child uses could have effects on the oral mucosa.